nyangweso-rodgers/Programming-in-Java/01-setup-java-development-environment/Readme.md

 - Open the Command Palette and type "`Java: Run Java Program`" and press Enter.
 - This will run your program and the output "Hello, World!" should be displayed in the console.

+# Project Structure and Configuration in IntelliJ

+## Folders in IntelliJ

+- Every project module can include a number of folders that can be handled differently.
+When importing the project from a model (e.g. in the case of a Maven project) IDEA automatically discovers the source, test and resources folders.
+- To get the detailed overview of all the modules, libraries and other settings related to the project, open the Project Structure dialog **Ctrl+Shift+Alt+S / Cmd+**;

 # Resources

 1. [freeCodeCamp - How to Install Java in Ubuntu – JDK Linux Tutorial](https://www.freecodecamp.org/news/how-to-install-java-in-ubuntu/)